rjpcasalino/web_bt/pages/index.md

 - [FreeBSD](https://www.freebsd.org/) - used as a desktop machine.
 - Numerous [Raspberry Pis](https://www.raspberrypi.org/) for a multitude of personal projects (they're great fun!)
 - I self-host this and other websites on those credit card sized servers using [nginx](https://nginx.org/) and [apache](https://www.apache.org/).
-- My machines usually have a base system installed with these tools: xterm, GNU screen, and i3.
-Oh, and yes, Firefox.
-Sometimes I [surf](https://surf.suckless.org/).

 If you got down here...thanks for stopping by!